GPNamibia/dummy-data-namibian-names/README.md

 # dummy-data-namibian-names
-Repository of dummy data with randomly generated Namibian names
+Repository with 2 million rows of dummy data with randomly generated Namibian names intended for load testing of Health Information Systems